TAMILMANI1234/Frontend-Developer-Assignment_Totality-Corp/README.md

         * Displaying of resent post is available by processing the date.
         * Searching category is available

-   3.Cart:
+   3. Cart:
         * Display the all the advertisent, which are add by user.
         * Modify the cart, price will be change accoding to modification

 # Application in hosted in Netlify via github deploy.